richard-scryber/scryber.core/docs/document_structure.rst

 * 'parser-log' - Controls the logging from the xml parser.
 * 'parser-culture' - specifies the global culture settings when parsing a file for interpreting dates and number formats in the content. e.g.
 * 'parser-mode' - Defines how errors will be recorded if unknown or invalid attributes values are encountered.
+* 'controller' - Defines the controller class to be used with the document template.

 See :doc:`extending_logging` for a detailed explanation of the tracing and logging capabilities in scryber which is **really** useful.
+See :doc:`document_controllers` for a detailed explanation of the controller mechanisms.

 XML Namespaces
 ---------------